GP-Stanley/tech264-terraform/terraform.md

 Source: https://developer.hashicorp.com/terraform/install
 * Un-zip Terraform file and move it to a location you will remember so you can copy the path later on.
   * e.g., Program files > my-cmd-line-tools > terraform.
-* Put it into windows environment variables.
+* You can change the environment variables through windows system properties.

   * Windows Search Terminal > Control Panel > System and Security > System > Advanced System Settings.

+> You can also find your way by searching "Edit system environment variables." in your Windows search bar.

 ![system-properties](./terraform-images/system-properties.png)